markusfisch/bots/README.md

 ## What a bot receives from the server

-At the beginning of the game and in response to each command, a bot receives a top-down map of its environment.
-This map is always made from the same amount of columns and lines.
-For example, a 5x5 map would look like this:
+At the beginning of the game and in response to each command, a bot receives its environment as a top-down cutout of the whole map.
+This cutout is always made from the same amount of columns and lines.
+For example, a 5x5 cutout would look like this:

 	.....
 	....~